AARdacca/Business-Automation-Internship-July-2024/Assignment_6_Ali_Ahasan/E_Commerce_Website_made_by_Ali_Ahasan_J2DFEEB/README.md

 This PHP-based e-commerce website is designed with a session-based shopping cart system and user authentication, without the need for a database.

+## Testing Accounts

+All testing accounts specified in the `user.json` file have a default password set to `123`.
+Please use this password to log in to any testing account.

 ## Prerequisites and Installation process for ➡ <b>XAMPP</b> ⬅

 ### Prerequisites